-It comes down to economics, as do most things.
-The current trend is to market low-mass (lighter weight) boilers against the traditional heavier, high-mass cast-iron boilers.
+It ultimately comes down to economics, as do most things.
+The current trend is to market low-mass (light-weight) boilers against the traditional heavy, high-mass cast-iron boilers.
 However, there are risks involved that must be assessed and quantified.

-New gas-fired appliances have a technological efficiency milepost that must be considered, specifically the traditional tube/ribbon burner “dry base” boilers vs. the new condensing technology low-mass boilers.
-They have a significant efficiency increase of 10+% in AFUE Efficiency Rating.
+New gas-fired appliances in particular have a technological efficiency milepost that must be considered.
+Specifically, the traditional tube/ribbon gas burner “dry base” boilers vs. the new condensing technology contained low-mass boilers.
+These have a significant efficiency increase of 10+% in AFUE Efficiency Rating.
 Along with this however is a marked increase in appliance costs and operational risks — both quite important, yet never publicized!

 Let us first disqualify any “dry base” welded-steel-fabrication oil boiler from this discussion.
 Their overall field performance history in both thermal efficiency and longevity are well documented and recognized.
 They are sold on price alone.
 If you have one, you won’t have it for long — unless you were born under a lucky star!
 (They barely meet D.O.E.
 Energy Star Ratings now as well, and we hope for not too much longer.)
 Particularly disturbing to us is the poor field history of a nameless, highly publicized “high efficiency” gas-or-oil welded plate construction boiler.
-Their factory service record as emoted both directly to us and through our trade service collaborators by their customers is damnable!
+Their factory service record as emoted both directly by us, our trade service collaborators and their customers is damnable!
 Independent servicemen hate to touch them.
 Parts are product-specific, pricey and their eventual structural fate is predictable.
 We regard them as a “black eye” upon our industry.
 Beware of the sales pitch and do your homework!
-Get customer referrals at a minimum (including for ourselves).
+Always get customer referrals at a minimum (including for ourselves)!

-The “wet base” fully internal combustion-containment cast iron oil boiler is the industry standard, with a solid performance history.
-They differ however by both manufacturer and specific model design attributes that may affect life performance.
+The “wet base” full-combustion-containment cast-iron oil boiler is the industry standard, with a solid performance history.
+They do however differ by both manufacturer and specific model design attributes that may affect life performance.
 If your oil boiler does not last at a minimum 30 years or more, something is very wrong.
 We have replaced 100+ year old cast iron boilers with still beautiful castings, but you just couldn’t afford to feed them!
 You are more likely to see a cast-iron boiler section seal corrosion failure in particularly older units or hard-freeze icing fracture neglect than a “worn-out” boiler.
 Either situation is economically catastrophic though, requiring unit replacement.

-The high-mass vs. low-mass oil boiler argument ultimately comes down to design parameters related to cast-iron material selection, application integrity and its performance under field conditions.
-The design safety factor of a boiler can be readily extended by simply providing more cast-iron and more water capacity.
+The high-mass vs. low-mass oil boiler argument ultimately comes down to design parameters related to material selection, application integrity and its performance under field conditions.
+The design safety factor of any boiler can be readily extended by simply providing more cast-iron and more water capacity.
 Works every time, but potentially adds cost to the boiler — or it should.
-All materials age in use, whether it’s polymerization in plastics, embrittlement in metals, et al to a future point of failure.
+Ultimately all materials degrade in use, whether it’s polymerization in plastics, embrittlement in metals, et al to a future point of failure.

 - MAGNETITE ALLEVIATION.
 Magnetite is a magnetic, accumulating ferrous (iron) oxide (rust) present in boiler and supply water and attaches itself to internal boiler components, reducing particularly circulation efficiency.
-It has virtually never been an issue in a cast-iron (naturally magnetite scavenging material) boiler, but here it is in very low iron condensing systems.
-It can only be addressed with an integral, full-time Magnetite Filtration System – a significant cost and maintenance cost adder.
+It has virtually never been an issue in a cast-iron (a naturally magnetite scavenging material) boiler, but here it is back in very low iron content condensing systems.
+It can only be addressed with an integral, full-time Magnetite Filtration System – a significant cost and maintenance cost addition.

 - HYDRONIC DISTRIBUTION.
 Contemporary practices of near-boiler and distribution (to radiation) piping are excessive, unwarranted and inefficient.
 The seemingly excessive piping and controls witnessed in new installations are so, REDUCING system efficiency and increasing operating costs.
 Low-mass and condensing boiler systems are disproportionately affected.
-Correctly applied Delta-T ECM Hydronic Distribution Technology is a must for overall system efficiency.
+Correct application of Delta-T ECM Hydronic Distribution Technology is a must for overall system efficiency.
 (See further.)

 If you’ve also read from our “Heating Blog Library” you would certainly qualify us as “High-Mass Boiler” advocates.
-We have additionally optimized our system performance by fully incorporating “Delta-T ECM Hydronic Distribution Technology” into our designs.
-They smooth hydronic system thermal demands while significantly reducing operating costs.
+We have additionally optimized our system design and performance by fully incorporating “Delta-T ECM Hydronic Distribution Technology”.
+It smooths hydronic system thermal demands while significantly reducing operating costs.
 In fairness this technology would certainly be very beneficial when applied to any low-mass boiler!
-In fact we consider it a prerequisite in a low-mass boiler installation.
+In fact we consider it a prerequisite in any low-mass boiler installation.
 Please refer to our new Packaged ΔT ECM Hydronic (FHW) Heating Appliance™ (Patents Pending – USA & Canada) on this site.

 Summarizing, weigh the operating characteristics of your particular hydronic system application before you select any boiler.
 In particular look at an intelligent hydronic distribution option such as the Taco® Delta-T ECM Distribution System.
 Just “plugging and playing” a low-mass boiler into your system may not play too long, nor too well.